gnif/LookingGlass/doc/faq.rst

 "-s" argument.

-Note that without Spice, you will not be sending mouse/keyboard events to the guest nor will you get clipboard Synchronization support.
+Note that without Spice, you will not be sending mouse/keyboard events to the guest, nor will you get clipboard synchronization support.

 .. _where_is_the_host_application_for_linux: